sneas/cv-template/README.md

 1. Start local development server with `npm start`.
 1. Update contents of `src` folder to fit your needs.
 This item is explained [below](#update-contents).
 1. Commit and push your changes.
-1. The CI automatically builds latest version and deploys it to GitHub Pages.
+1. GitHub Actions will automatically build the latest version and deploy it to GitHub Pages.
 1. Open `http://your-username.github.io/your-cv-repo`
-1. Have a cookie 🍪

 ### Update contents